Ukraine's first Oscar hailed as reminder of war's horrors as Russian drones strike buildings

 “This awards ceremony is an opportunity to address millions of people.
 This is what the film director did by mentioning the occupation, prisoners of war, killing of Ukrainians by Russia, and illegal abduction of civilians,” he wrote on Telegram.

-The award, one of many the documentary has garnered including the Pulitzer Prize, comes as the war has entered its third year.
-Ukraine's forces and ammunition are depleted and Russian troops are trying to push deeper into the Ukraine-held western part of the Donetsk region and penetrate the Kharkiv region to the north.
+The award, one of many the documentary has garnered including the Pulitzer Prize, comes as Ukraine's forces and ammunition are depleted and Russian troops are trying to push deeper into the Ukraine-held western part of the Donetsk region and penetrate the Kharkiv region to the north.

 Drone attacks overnight damaged two multistory buildings, a hotel and a municipal building in the eastern city of Kharkiv, said regional Gov. Oleh Syniehubov.
 No casualties were reported.